sysaulab/libseedy/src/tools/README.md

 # Tools

+## Files

+- [algos/](algos/): Third party integration and shims to provide simple unified interface between prng and tools.

 ## Generic generators

 Generator commands implement a single algorithm seeded internally with seedy or from an outside source.
 I created them as debugging, quality control and testing tools.
 All commands uses the seedy internal seed generator by default.
-You can override the default by passing the name of the source as an argument like so:
+You can override the default by passing the name of the source as an argument.
+Example:

-- genqxo64 stdin < /dev/urandom
+- _gen_ qxo64 stdin < /dev/urandom
-- genqxo64
+- _gen_ qxo64

 stdin: reads from the standard input.

 default: self-seeded using libseedy.

+**gencc832:** ChaCha8 - 32 bit - rerefence

-**genmt16:** Mersenne Twister - 16 bit - removed (it was no good)
+**gencc2032:** ChaCha20 - 32 bit - reference[^cc20]

 **genmt32:** Mersenne Twister - 32 bit - reference